 The Entrepreneurship for Kids Program has two parts:

-For young students who are exposed for the first time to entrepreneurship education, it's best to start with a two-year program of lesson plans, ready for the teacher that help students identify their strengths through experiential learning of a variety of entrepreneurial skills.
+For early grades students who are exposed for the first time to entrepreneurship education, it's best to start with a two-year program of lesson plans, ready for the teacher that help students identify their strengths through experiential learning of a variety of entrepreneurial skills.

 Each skill has a structured lesson plan, which can be expanded by the teacher, and these are the skills learned: risk taking, dealing with lack of success, creativity, courage to dare, communication skills, belief in yourself, tolerance to others and to those who are different, dealing with new things, positive thinking, doing out of will, deciding and doing, wanting to learn and evolve, proper conduct money, ability to work in team, learning from mistakes, wanting to change, determination and perseverance, identify opportunities, attentiveness, taking responsibility, distinguishing between important and unimportant, focusing on the goal, awareness of the environment, negotiation and public speaking.

 Entrepreneurship for Kids Program is a modular, enrichment program for schools, which includes a wide range of topics.
 Some designed to empower children and some are professional from the entrepreneurial world.
 And all of them encourage children to think independently and positively to achieve goals and imparting values for life.

 The program is experiential, focused on the students' ideas for projects, and encourages entrepreneurship in the process of personal empowerment and motivation, alongside providing theoretical and practical knowledge.

 The program is taught by the teachers in the schools after undergoing training by Galit Zamler.